twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TADDCHARACTERSFORM** (version 5.0 & above) – Used when adding characters to the font.
 In **Go to Unicode Block**, **Sorted** is checked by default.
 * **TADDCHARACTERTOGLYPHINDEXMAPPINGFORM** – Shown when pressing **Select** in `TCHARACTERTOGLYPHINDEXMAPPINGFORM` (old versions) or the Unicode button in the glyph properties (new versions) to assign Unicode values of characters for each glyph.
 * **TADDCUSTOMNAMINGFORM** – Used by **Font Properties: Custom: Add...** to add custom naming fields for multiple languages.
-* **TADDFPCVLTSFORM** – Adds labels, tooltips or samples to character variations in the font.
+* **TADDFPCVLTSFORM** – Adds labels, tooltips or samples to character variants in the font.
 * **TADDFPSIZENAMEFORM** – Adds subfamily names to the font.
 * **TADDFPSTYLISTICSETNAMEFORM** – Adds or writes stylistic set names or descriptions in the font.
 * **TADDGASPFORM** – Adds gasp ranges to the font, shown when pressing **Add** in **Smoothing: Preferred rasterization techniques** in `TFONTSETTINGSFORM`.